MihkelJ/smart-beer-tap-system/README.md

 - Edit with real credentials (no placeholder text)
 - Make sure all fields are filled

-**WiFi Won't Connect:**
+**Wi-Fi Won't Connect:**
-- Use 2.4GHz network only (ESP32 limitation)
+- Use 2.4 GHz network only (ESP32 limitation)
 - Check SSID/password spelling
-- Move ESP32 closer to router
+- Move ESP32 closer to the router

-**Blynk Won't Connect:**
+**ThingsBoard Won't Connect:**
-- Verify auth token is correct
+- Verify the device access token is correct
-- Check template ID matches web console
+- Check device is created in ThingsBoard
 - Ensure internet connection works

 🔧 **Need more help?** See the detailed [SETUP.md](SETUP.md) guide or create an issue with your Serial Monitor output.